-Upon any exchange pursuant to the preceding paragraph, and subject to the second succeeding sentence of this paragraph, holders of outstanding Exchangeable Preferred Stock will be entitled to receive:
+Upon any exchange, Holders of outstanding exchangeable preferred stock will be entitled to receive:

-- (1) \$1.00 principal amount of Exchange Debentures for each \$1.00 of the aggregate Liquidation Preference; plus - (2) without duplication, any accrued and unpaid dividends.
+- (1) \$1.00 principal amount of exchange debentures for each \$1.00 of the aggregate Liquidation Preference; plus - (2) without duplication, any accrued and unpaid dividends.

-The Exchange Debentures will be:
+The exchange debentures will be:

-- (1) issued in registered form, without coupons; - (2) issued in principal amounts of \$1,000 and integral multiples thereof to the extent possible; and - (3) issuable in principal amounts less than \$1,000 so that each holder of Exchangeable Preferred Stock will receive interests representing the entire amount of Exchange Debentures to which such holder's share of Exchangeable Preferred Stock entitle such holder, provided that the Company may pay cash in lieu of issuing an Exchange Debenture having a principal amount less than \$1,000.
+- (1) issued in registered form, without coupons; - (2) issued in principal amounts of \$1,000 and integral multiples thereof to the extent possible; and - (3) issuable in principal amounts less than \$1,000 so that each Holder of exchangeable preferred stock will receive interests representing the entire amount of exchange debentures to which such Holder's share of exchangeable preferred stock entitle such Holder, provided that CCIC may pay cash in lieu of issuing an exchange debenture having a principal amount less than \$1,000.